awsdocs/amazon-msk-developer-guide/doc_source/create-topic.md

 1. Go to the **kafka\_2\.12\-2\.6\.2** directory\.

 1. Open the Amazon MSK console at [https://console.aws.amazon.com/msk/](https://console.aws.amazon.com/msk/)\.
+2. Click on Clusters and create a new Cluster with Serverless Cluster Type and everything else remains default.

 1. Wait for the status of your cluster to become **Active**\.
 This might take several minutes\.
 After the status becomes **Active**, choose the cluster name\.
 This takes you to a page containing the cluster summary\.